Ninja Codes: Neurally Generated Fiducial Markers for Stealthy 6-DoF Tracking: Related Work

 \subsection{Other Location Tracking Technologies}

-Outside of fiducial markers, there exists a number of alternative techniques to realize similar 6-DoF location tracking.
+There exists a number of location tracking technologies besides fiducial markers.
 Many techniques involve the use of external hardware such as WiFi basestations \cite{bahl2000}, ultrasound beacons \cite{priyantha2000}, or infrared camera/illuminator combinations \cite{pintaric2007}, and offer reliable, accurate tracking albeit with high costs of setup and operation which limit their utility outside of select professional use cases.
-There exist techniques that require no external hardware (or even markers), for example inertial sensing \cite{brossard2020}, SLAM \cite{cadena2016}, and so-called visual positioning systems (VPS) developed by corporations such as Google and Niantic Labs.
-Such wholly self-contained solutions may well be considered the {\it holy grail} of location tracking technologies, but fiducial markers still retain a significant edge in some scenarios --- for example, SLAM/VPS tend to struggle in environments with repetitive or bland textures, and inertial sensing gives middling precision if not using high-end sensing devices which presently are unavailable on consumer devices like smartphones --- and can often provide more robust tracking in use cases where the cost of marker installation is bearable.
+There also exist techniques that require no external hardware (or even markers), for example inertial sensing \cite{brossard2020}, SLAM \cite{cadena2016}, and so-called visual positioning systems (VPS) developed by corporations such as Google.
+Although the advantages of such self-contained solutions are undeniable, fiducial markers still retain a significant edge in many real-world scenarios; SLAM and VPS struggle in environments with repetitive or feature-poor surfaces, and inertial sensing using consumer-grade hardware typically only yields middling precision.

-A wide array of applications rely on precision location tracking.
-Augmented reality is a representative example, where the accuracy of location tracking has direct correlation to the breadth and quality of visual effects that can be implemented; advanced augmentation effects such as diminished reality \cite{mann2002, herling2010} and freeform transformations of environments \cite{takeuchi2012} are only possible when precise 6-DoF tracking is available.
-Robotics is another domain where accurate location tracking is often critical.
-Research demos such as drone-based building construction \cite{gramazio2012} showcase the range of applications that can be realized with precision tracking in this area.
+A wide variety of applications rely on the availability of precise location tracking.
+Augmented reality is a representative example, where the accuracy of location tracking has direct correlation to the breadth and quality of visual effects that can be implemented.
+Advanced effects such as diminished reality \cite{mann2002, herling2010} and freeform environmental transformations \cite{takeuchi2012} are only possible when precise 6-DoF tracking is available.
+Robotics is another example; research demos such as drone-based construction \cite{gramazio2012} showcase what could be accomplished with precision tracking in this area.